• Skip to primary navigation

 1. Timing is key.

 You will have just 1 hour to complete 40 questions, so you must use your time wisely.
-I advise my students to try and get each section finished in 20 minutes.
+I advise my students to finish each section in 20 minutes.
 This will give you 16-17 minutes to read and answer the questions and 3-4 minutes to transfer and check your answers.
 You’ll find more help with time management here.

 2. Read the instructions carefully.